 - Foreign tax paid that has not been credited against income tax and/or SDC payable for the relevant year.

-In case where an actual dividend is paid after the deemed dividend distribution date, any deemed distribution reduces the actual dividend on which the SDC is payable.
+If an actual dividend is paid after the deemed dividend distribution date, any deemed distribution reduces the actual dividend on which the SDC is payable.

 In the case of an individual who is not resident or non-domiciled in the Republic receiving dividends from a company which is resident in the Republic, emanating from profits which at any stage were subject to deemed distribution, the SDC paid as a result of the deemed distribution which is attributable to such person is refundable.

-The deemed distribution provisions do not apply to profits arising either from a loan restructuring, subject to conditions, or a reorganisation.
+The deemed distribution provisions do not apply to profits arising from a loan restructuring, subject to conditions, or a reorganisation.

-Disposal of assets to shareholders at less than market value.
+Disposal of assets to shareholders at less than market value

-Reduction of capital.
+Reduction of capital

-The buy back or redemption of units or other ownership interests in an opened-ended or closed-ended collective investment scheme is not considered a capital reduction and is not subject to SDC.
+The buyback or redemption of units or other ownership interests in an opened-ended or closed-ended collective investment scheme is not considered a capital reduction and is not subject to SDC.